bob1de/hass-apps/docs/getting-started.rst

        sudo apt install python3-venv

 2. Then, create the virtualenv.
-We do this in a directory named ``ad`` (which stands for AppDaemon) in this example inside the user's home directory.
+We do this in a directory named ``appdaemon`` in this example inside the user's home directory.

    ::

-        mkdir ~/ad
+        mkdir ~/appdaemon
-       python3 -m venv ~/ad/venv
+       python3 -m venv ~/appdaemon/venv

 3. Activate the virtualenv.

    ::

-       cd ~/ad
+       cd ~/appdaemon
        source venv/bin/activate

 4. Now install some common packages.